Marguerite Gardiner, Countess of Blessington: Early life

-Born Margaret Power, near Clonmel in County Tipperary, Ireland, she was a daughter of Edmund Power and Ellen Sheehy, small landowners.
+Born Margaret Power, near Clonmel in County Tipperary, Kingdom of Ireland, she was a daughter of Edmund Power and Ellen Sheehy, small landowners.
 She was "haphazardly educated by her own reading and by her mother's friend Ann Dwyer."
-Her childhood was blighted by her father's character and poverty, and her early womanhood was made wretched by a compulsory marriage at the age of fifteen to Captain Maurice St. Leger Farmer, a military officer whose drunken habits finally brought him as a debtor to the King's Bench Prison, where he died by falling out of a window in October 1817.
+Her childhood was blighted by her father's character and poverty, and her early womanhood was made "wretched" by a compulsory marriage at the age of fifteen to Captain Maurice St. Leger Farmer, a military officer whose drunken habits finally brought him as a debtor to the King's Bench Prison, where he died by falling out of a window in October 1817.
 She had left him after three months.

 Marguerite later moved to Hampshire to live for five years with the family of Captain Thomas Jenkins of the 11th Light Dragoons, a sympathetic and literary army officer.
 Jenkins introduced her to Charles Gardiner, 1st Earl of Blessington, a widower with four children (two legitimate), seven years her senior.
-They married at St Mary's, Bryanston Square, Marylebone, on 16 February 1818, only four months after her first husband's death.
+They married at St Mary's, Bryanston Square, Marylebone, on 16 February 1818, four months after her first husband's death.